 "In banking markets, consumers frequently face difficulties in understanding the true cost of running their account and comparing deals from alternative providers."

 He also commented that the emergence of new banks represented a 'turning point' in the banking sector, and that a 'radical' approach would have to be taken if banks don't change to make switching bank accounts more straightforward.

-A spokesperson for thinkmoney commented: "Anyone who is looking to open a bank account that is upfront about its fees and charges could consider the thinkmoney Personal Account.
+A spokesperson for thinkmoney commented: "Anyone who is looking to open a bank account that is upfront about its fees and charges could consider the thinkmoney Current Account.
 It costs a monthly fee of just £14.50 for a single account - but this is all you'll ever pay, as there are no hidden fees or charges for going overdrawn or for rejected payments."